porterjamesj/website/content/blog/8-memory-bug.md

 interface was declared and it was documented there that the `close` method should have `O(1)` space complexity, then the `boto.Key` implementation would very clearly be at fault.
-As it stands though, "file-like object" is a loose set of conventions that that community agrees upon (or in this case, doesn't).
+As it stands though, "file-like object" is just a loose set of conventions that that community agrees upon (or in this case, doesn't).

-It also occurs to me that it's possible this bug exists in real-world codebases whose maintainers aren't even aware of it.
+It also occurs to me that it's possible this bug exists in codebases whose maintainers aren't even aware of it.
 Since S3 is primarily used for "small" objects that easily fit in memory, this bug could easily go completely unnoticed, wasting memory and CPU time whenever a request is close prematurely.
 The only reason it was so obvious here is due to the large size of the `Key`s being streamed.

 Lastly and most importantly, this bug illustrates that even if you use proven, high quality libraries, you will eventually run into problems that require you to dive into and debug their code.
-This doesn't mean that you should renounce libraries or only agree to use them after vetting every line of them—after all modern software systems are largely about standing on the shoulders of giants.
+This doesn't mean that you should renounce libraries or only agree to use them after vetting every line of them—after all, modern software systems are largely about standing on the shoulders of giants.
 In most projects you'll only write a tiny fraction of the lines of code you use[^6].
 It does mean, however, that you should own your chosen libraries as a